 What’s Worse: Filing Late or Making Late Payments?

-The IRS considers failure-to-file a more serious issue than failure-to-pay, and enforces harsher penalties on the former.
+The IRS considers failure-to-file a more serious issue than failure-to-pay, and enforces a smaller penalty for late taxes.
 While both can increase your overall tax debt, the consequences of failing to file are more immediately felt and more severe.

 Can I File an Extension to Avoid Late Penalties?